ttscoff/bunch/bunch-files/delay.md

     * say "I've been waiting for you" ~5

 The delay only applies to the line it's on, it doesn't delay the processing of lines after it.
 Anything without a delay specified will launch immediately.

+## Delaying Groups

+You can use snippets to delay groups of items.
+Just put the items into a snippet file and add the tilde+number.

+    < example.snippets ~5

+You can also put a delay on snippets that run when the Bunch closes, triggered X seconds after closing the Bunch:

+    !< example.snippets ~5

+See the [Snippets](/bunch/docs/bunch-files/snippets) documentation to learn how to have snippets [wait until apps have finished launching](/bunch/docs/bunch-files/snippets/#waitingsnippet).